LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/from-policy-gradient-to-ppo.md

 ### KL-PPO

-Another formulation of PPO to improve training stability, so-called Trust Region Policy Optimization (TRPO), enforces a KL divergence constraint on the size of the policy update at each iteration Schulman et al., 2017.
+Another formulation of PPO to improve training stability, so-called Trust Region Policy Optimization (TRPO), enforces a KL divergence constraint on the size of the policy update at each iteration (Schulman et al., 2017).

 {{< katex display=true >}}
 \label{alg:TRPO}